DanishMohammedHaroon/PHomeWerk/Capstone Proposal.md

 Simplifies API calls by handling HTTP requests and responses between the front-end and back-end effortlessly.

 5. CORS:
-Ensures secure cross-origin resource sharing, allowing your API to communicate safely with the front-end.
+Ensures secure cross-origin resource sharing, allowing the selected API to communicate safely with the front-end.

 6. React Router DOM:
-Enables seamless navigation and dynamic routing in your React application for a smooth user experience.
+Enables seamless navigation and dynamic routing in the React application for a smooth user experience.

 6. dotenv:
-Manages environment variables securely, keeping sensitive data like API keys and configuration settings out of your codebase.
+Manages environment variables securely, keeping sensitive data like API keys and configuration settings out of the codebase.

 7. React Query:
 Handles asynchronous data fetching and caching, making server state management more efficient and responsive.